Welcome to today's edition of the Rush 24-7 podcast.

 How's that?

-We've got some global warming news a little later, the Republican problems and winning the elections in the fall, and right now, of course, the San Francisco Democrats return with uh with thou doth protesting a bit too much when people call them out on their history of appeasement.
+And right now, of course, the San Francisco Democrats return with Laudoth protesting a bit too much when people call them out on their history of appeasement.

-I don't want to beat a dead horse here, and I want to get to the calls, this segment, but look why don't you just have the courage of your convictions and say we think arms control and talking with people who want to eliminate us is a better approach.
+But look, why don't you just have the courage of your convictions and say, we think arms control and talking with people who want to eliminate us is a better approach.

-Now, remember, arms control haven't worked since the London Naval Accords coming out of World War I, wasn't it the Bismarck?
+Now, remember, arms control haven't worked since the London Naval Accords coming out of World War I. Wasn't it the Bismarck?

 I believe it was that violated those.

-Uh when the Berlin Wall fell, we saw a number of Soviet violations behind the wall.
+When the Berlin Wall fell, we saw a number of Soviet violations behind the wall.

-I think that was in the intermediate nuclear forces treaty or the INF Treaty, as I recall.
+I think that was in the Intermediate Nuclear Forces Treaty or the INF Treaty, as I recall.

-I'm not quite certain on all of these, but you can go right down the list on all the arms control agreements, the paper security that that have been broken.
+I'm not quite certain on all of these, but you can go right down the list on all the arms control agreements, the paper security that have been broken.

 Now, why is that?